Kobe’s boyhood hero Oscar Schmidt celebrates ‘annoying kid’

 “Shooting from long range in Italy in those days was a big thing, basketball there was very physical,” Schmidt said.
 “I was never one of the best built players, but I was obsessed with shooting from long range, short range, as much as I could.
 And I trained like crazy.
 Maybe that’s why he liked me.”

 After their first meeting in China, Bryant paid a visit to Schmidt in Sao Paulo during the 2014 soccer World Cup.
-The two had dinner, with the conversation split between English and Italian.
+The two had dinner, with the conservation split into English and Italian.

 Schmidt said no other player will match Bryant’s talent in the near future, with the exception of Lakers All-Star LeBron James.